t44dev/ConsumptionCLI/README.md

 [K/↑] Up   [J/↓] Down   [Enter] Select   [Q] Quit
 ```

-> Note that currently the interactive session is in an unfinished state and does not provide any functionality over a static viewing however is projected to in the future.
-The option `--static` can be used along with viewing lists of entities to view the entire table at once statically.

 By default the listed Consumables are ordered by name however the ordering can be changed using ```--order``` (and ```--reverse``` to reverse the order):

 ```console